 - The Canada Recovery Care-giving Benefit

-- For those who are unable to work because they care for a child under 12 or another dependent whose school, daycare or other day program facility is shut down due to COVID-19
+- For those who are unable to work at least 50% of the week because they care for a child under 12 or another dependent whose school, daycare or other day program facility is shut down due to COVID-19

 - Will provide $500 per week for up to 26 weeks per household